The Gibbs free energy (or Gibbs energy) is an equation of state and represents spontaneity of reaction at constant pressure and temperature.

 In this example, we will determine the direction of the reaction by obtaining the formation energy for Silicon dioxide (quartz), Zinc oxide, Silicon carbide, and Diamond.
 The formation reaction for SiO2 is as follows.

 Results show that the formation energy has a negative value, and the product has more stable energy than the reactant.
-Given this, the reaction will progress the direction of the forward reaction.
+Given this, the reaction will progress in the direction of the forward reaction.
 Therefore, in this case, solid Si or Zn and oxygen gas will react spontaneously and produce SiO2 or ZnO solid in the standard state.

 For the case of the Diamond, however, which has a positive formation energy value, the reaction in which graphite converts into a Diamond will not occur spontaneously in the standard state and will interpret, requiring external factors such as pressure and temperature.